57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-In the Foundry test above, `vm.startPrank(user1)` sets `msg.sender` for subsequent calls to `user1`.
+In Foundry Test above, `vm.startPrank(user1)` sets `msg.sender` for subsequent calls to `user1`.
 When calling `staking.stake(stakeAmount)`, we only pass the business parameter `amount`.

 On Solana, the program has no implicit context about the caller or surrounding state.
-It needs every piece of information—including who the caller is and which accounts it must read or write—explicitly provided in the transaction instruction.
+The program needs every piece of information—including identifying who the caller is and which accounts it must read or write to—explicitly provided in the transaction instruction.
 These accounts are packed into a `Context` object and passed as parameters.
 This design aligns with parallel processing: the runtime can only determine safe parallel execution if each transaction lists all accounts it will access.

 Below is the Solana Call Example (TypeScript Test) for reference: